The Kirna: Kirna Lodge

 Kirna Lodge is located within the original boundary walls of The Kirna.
 It started life as the stable and coach house for The Kirna some time between 1888 and 1903.
 Today, Kirna Lodge is a three-bedroom house overlooking the Tweed Valley, with a conservatory and a four-car garage.
 The kitchen is now in what used to be the stable in 1923.
-The original coach house has made way for a principal bedroom and, more recently, a general purpose room.
+The original coach house has made way for a principal bedroom and, more recently, a general-purpose room.

-The lodge exhibits a flush bracket (OSBM G293) that was used during the Second Geodetic Levelling of Scotland that took place between 1936 and 1952, and was levelled with a height of 157.0421 metersabove mean sea level.
+The lodge exhibits a flush bracket (OSBM G293) that was used during the Second Geodetic Levelling of Scotland that took place between 1936 and 1952, and was levelled with a height of 157.0421 metresabove mean sea level.
 This bracket was included on the Innerleithen to Duns Common levelling line.